-Figure 9: The correlation between the premium and the reverse reporate
+Figure 8: The correlation between the premium and the reverse repo rate

 To systematically test my theory, I regress on-the-run premia data on the reverse repo rate (see table 4).
 If my theory is correct, I should observe a negative coefficient.
-In the regressions, I control for the deflated reverse repo trade amounts, the logarithm of the VIX, the 10 year - 2 year yield spread, and the general collateral financing repo rate.

 I use data on the 1, 2, 3, 5, 7, 10, 20, and 30 year on-the-run premia.
 Each maturity and each day in the sample is a separate observation.
-The first observations I use are from 23 September 2013, as this was the first day the facility was available on a large scale.44
+The independent variable of interest is the reverse repo rate.
+The first observation I use is from the 23 September 2013, as this was the first day the facility was available on a large scale.45 I run my regressions with and without additional control variables.
+The additional control variables are the deflated reverse repo trade amounts, the logarithm of the VIX, the 10 year - 2 year yield spread, and the general collateral financing repo rate.
+I also